Art

 The department offers four undergraduate degrees: a Bachelor of Arts (BA) with a concentration in Studio Art, a BA with a concentration in Art History, a Bachelor of Fine Arts (BFA) in Studio Art and a BFA in Museum Conservation.
 Our studio degrees provide students with the opportunity to either specialize or diversify their program of study in the following media areas: graphic design and media arts, ceramics, sculpture, metals and jewelry, photography and lens-based media, painting and drawing and museum conservation.
 We also support students who are interested in research practices in installation, performance and multi-media.

-BA in Art History – This program is designed to give students a broad familiarity with the visual arts through the study of aesthetics, cultural contexts, pictorial traditions, stylistic development and technical practices.
+BA in Art History – This program is designed to give students a broad familiarity with the visual arts through the study of aesthetics, cultural contexts, visual and iconographic traditions, stylistic development and technical practices.

 BA in Studio Art – The BA provides a solid background in materials, techniques and idea development across all media areas combined with art historical studies.
 Students have the opportunity to specialize or generalize in various medias.